-9. WOMEN & THE QUIET REVOLUTION CAUSE & CONSEQUENCE
+9. WOMEN & THE QUET REVOLUTION CAUSE & CONSEQUENCE

-This activity explores the origins and effects of the Quiet Revolution for women in Ouébec.
+This activity explores the origins and effects of the Quiet Revolution for women in Québec.

-The 1960s was a period of great change in Canada, particularly in What might be some unintended consequences?
-Ouébec.
-During the Oujet Revolution, the provincial government made Teacher Tip: Encourage students to consider the impact that race, sweeping reforms to provide Ouébécois with greater control over their culture and economy; the power of the Catholic Church in society and class, (dis)ability, and/or sexual orientation might have had on how women responded to the key developments. education waned; and a modern and nationalist sentiment emerged.
-These reforms, coupled with social change across Canada, led to a Extension: Complete your exploration of this topic with a small fundamental shift for women.
-Legislation and civil law offered women group or class debate about whether the Quiet Revolution was as new freedoms and a generation of feminists pursued equality through "revolutionary" for women as it was for Québec society. organizations such as the Fédération des femmes du Québec (FFQ).
+The 1960s was a period of great change in Canada, particularly in Québec.
+During the Quiet Revolution, the provincial government made sweeping reforms to provide Québécois with greater control over their culture and economy; the power of the Catholic Church in society and education waned; and a modern and nationalist sentiment emerged.
+These reforms, coupled with social change across Canada, led to a fundamental shift for women.
+Legislation and civil law offered women new freedoms and a generation of feminists pursued equality through organizations such as the Fédération des femmes du Québec (FFQ).

-- 1. Consider the causes and consequences of change for Québécoise women as you read Women and the Quiet Revolution on The Canadian Encyclopedia. - 2.
-Using the developments listed in the Quiet Revolution Worksheet, available on the Education Portal, read the brief corresponding article from the Musée québécois de culture populaire and complete the chart. - On a scale of 1(no influence) to 5 (high influence), rank the 3 importance of the four topics in the chart.
-Who and what is missina?
+- Consider the causes and consequences of change for Québécoise women as you read Women and the Quiet Revolution on The Canadian Encyclopedia. - Using the developments listed in the Quiet Revolution Worksheet, available on the Education Portal, read the brief corresponding article from the Musée québécois de culture populaire and complete the chart. - 3.
+On a scale of 1(no influence) to 5 (high influence), rank the importance of the four topics in the chart.
+Who and what is missing?